 The following list includes the most common workplace injuries, as well as the underlying causes and what you can do to prevent them.

-- Overexertion: Often resulting in sprains and strains to the lower back, overexertion is the most common type of workplace injury and is caused by using excessive physical effort when pulling, lifting, carrying, and pushing items.
+Overexertion: Often resulting in sprains and strains to the lower back, overexertion is the most common type of workplace injury and is caused by using excessive physical effort when pulling, lifting, carrying, and pushing items.
 Ways to prevent overexerting yourself include using proper lifting techniques, enlisting the aid of other employees, and stopping if you feel sore or experience lower abdominal pain.

 Slip and fall injuries are often due to wet or slippery floors and obstacles in walkways and may result in sprains, torn ligaments, and fractures.
-Prevent these by making sure pathways are clear of debris, and use ‘Watch Your Step” signs.
+Prevent these by making sure pathways are clear of debris, and using ‘Watch Your Step” signs.

 Injuries may include bruises, cuts, and lacerations, as well as head trauma and brain injuries.
-Prevent this type of accident by making sure items are secured properly, and wear a hard hat when in construction areas.
+Prevent this type of accident by making sure items are secured properly, and wearing a hard hat when in construction areas.

-- Roadway accidents: These may involve a car accident in a company vehicle, or being hit by a car or truck as a pedestrian.
+Roadway accidents: These may involve a car accident in a company vehicle, or being hit by a car or truck as a pedestrian.
 Injuries often include broken bones, cuts, spinal cord injuries, and head and brain trauma.

 These accidents may result in internal injuries, multiple fractures, and spinal cord injuries.
 Use extra safety when operating machinery, and make sure you are visible to forklift and machine operators.

 Repetitive motions: People who perform the same task repeatedly, such as stuffing envelopes, data processing, and answering phones may suffer injuries such as sprained or torn ligaments, migraines, and carpal tunnel syndrome.
 Avoid these types of injuries by using the proper ergonomics at your desk or workstation, and take frequent breaks.